-But, you can control what you are doing to be more effective in your approach to job searching.
+But, you can control what you do so that you can feel like you are making progress in your job search.

 1. Nail Down the Basics